Sirraide/source/ideas.md

 `dynamic` makes this and its variant clauses equivalent to a ‘class hierarchy’, except that it cannot be extended at runtime.
-By adding variant clauses and no void variant clause, a dynamic variant is implicitly ‘abstract’.
+By adding variant clauses and no void variant clause, a dynamic variant is implicitly

+The variant storage can be in a different location for individual variants, for instance, if there is enough space for the variant data in the padding bytes of the parent struct, use that (only go up one parent at most tho!)

 ```c#
 dynamic struct Expr {